Table of Contents

 One major consequence of not having a living trust is the lack of protection for yourself and your family in the event of your death – but another consideration is if your own health declines.
 Many people mistakenly think that they can create a simple will and their final wishes will be honored.
 Unfortunately, a will can only help determine what your wishes are with regard to your heirs.
 In most states, a will alone does not protect your assets from probate.

 Creating a properly crafted living trust allows you to define where your assets go and how they’re handled during your lifetime.
 It also allows your heirs a smooth transition after your death, without needing to argue over assets or hire attorneys to guide them through probate court in order to finalize your estate.

-It takes time and money to go through probate.
+It’s important to fully understand what probate is before going through the probate court system as it takes significant time and money to do so. probate so it’s important to fully understand what probate is beforehand.
 A living trust protects your beneficiaries from lengthy delays and cost.
 A living trust is not public record (probate court is public and easily searchable).
 This offers a good method to allow your beneficiaries privacy.

 6. The Most Common Uses of a Living Revocable Trust

 There are three phases that are covered in your typical revocable living trust.
 When the grantor is healthy, if the grantor falls ill, and after the grantor has passed away.
 This legal document should include provisions for all of these phases of life.